zchee/golang-wiki/Projects.md

 ## Build Tools

   * [colorgo](https://github.com/songgao/colorgo) - Colorize go build output
+  * [dogo](https://github.com/liudng/dogo) - Monitoring changes in the source file and automatically compile and run (restart)
   * [fileembed-go](https://bitbucket.org/rj/fileembed-go/) - This is a command-line utility to take a number of source files, and embed them into a Go package
   * [gb](http://github.com/skelterjohn/go-gb) - A(nother) build tool for go, with an emphasis on multi-package projects
   * [GG](http://www.manatlan.com/page/gg) - A build tool for Go in Go